Skip to main content

 1. An external bank sends a TED to your institution via JD Consultores.

-2. The plugin polls JD every 30 seconds to detect new incoming transfers.
+2. The plugin polls JD every 60 seconds (default) to detect new incoming transfers.

 3. The plugin validates the recipient against the CRM to find the correct account.